Deep-learners-COEN-691/Multiclass-Dog-Breed-Detection-Classification/notebooks/README.md

-This folder contains Jupyter/Kaggle notebooks.
+This folder contains a Jupyter/Kaggle notebook that has the EDA script as well as the trained FasterRCNN model .